 Gate Valve Symbols

-The gate valve symbols used in different organization varies a little bit.
+The gate valve symbols used in the different organization varies a little bit.
 Normally any one of the following three types of gate valve symbols given in Fig. 9 is used as a gate valve symbol.

 Gate valve vs Ball Valve